CanCman/patterns/README.md

 # patterns
-This rep was created for learn patterns of js
+This rep created for learn patterns of js